open-web3-stack/XCQ/rfcs/add-xcq-to-fellowship.md

 > Longer motivation behind the content of the RFC, presented as a combination of both problems and requirements for the solution.

 XCM enables mutable interactions across different consensus systems.
-But we still need another subsystem to query information across different consensus systems, which abstract away the concrete implementations in these systems.
+But we still need another subsystem to query information across different consensus systems, which abstracts away the concrete implementations in these systems.

 Such a subsystem will benefit the tools and UI developers.
 For example, for a substrate-based chain, an account can have different value-bearing assets in different pallets (i.e. balances pallet, DEX pallet, liquid staking pallet).
-Conventionally, wallet developers has no easy way but examine all the pallets to scrape all the information they need.
+Conventionally, wallet developers have no easy way but examine all the pallets to scrape all the information they need.
 Some operations require reading storage directly, which is also subject to breaking changes.

 The proposal of XCQ will serve as a layer between specific chain implementations and tools/UI developers.